b-magic/SW_SVN/README.md

   1a.
 Students from certain universities can get it for free through microsoft azure. https://signup.azure.com/studentverification?offerType=3
   1b.
 Otherwise, you can get the visual studio community package.
 2. Get the Visual Studio Installer (VSI) add-on package.
 Instructions: https://www.codestack.net/solidworks-api/deployment/installer/vsi/
+3. In the visual studio installer, get the ".NET Desktop Developer" workload.

 ### Solidworks
 ##### 1. Get the API SDK add-in.